nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 This means that Shiki's Themes and Languages are not bundled by default.

 Hence the `shiki.config.mjs` file, where we define our custom set of supported Languages and we bundle them directly by using [Shiki's Grammar Property](https://github.com/shikijs/shiki/blob/main/docs/languages.md#supporting-your-own-languages-with-shiki) which allows us to embed the languages directly.

-#### Next Fonts and Tailwind

-We use `next/fonts` Open Sans as the default font for the Node.js Website.
-The font is configured as a CSS variable and then configured on `tailwind.config.js` as the default font for the Website.

 ### Vercel